jermylucas/wasatchmaids-11ty/src/how-to/posts/reset-your-password.md

 ---
 activemenu: ""
-meta:
-  title: "How To: Reset Your Password | Wasatch Maids"
-  description: Forgot your password, or can't sign in to Wasatch Maids?
-Learn how
-    to reset your psasword and get back into your account.
-  socialimage: /assets/images/booking-computer.jpg
 layout: post.html
 title: Reset Your Password
 description: Forgot your password?
 We offer an easy way to log back in...